11 best travel companies for women-only tours for 2025

 Offering small group tours for women for more than two decades, Canyon Calling understands that something special happens when women come together to share a travel experience.
 Whether it’s moms in need of a break from the daily grind, solo female travelers looking for companionship, or women interested in trying new activities in a non-competitive way, participants in these travel groups for women tend to forge bonds while seeing the world in the company of other women.

 Canyon Calling’s tours for women travel throughout the North America, Central America, South America, Europe, Africa, and New Zealand, and incorporate the local culture through learning experiences and other activities.
 The company’s American Southwest tours are always a favorite, like an excursion around Sedona, with lots of hiking plus massages for tired muscles; the “Desert Dreams” tour through California and Nevada; or a trip around Northern New Mexico that includes visits to hot springs, galleries, and ancient ruins.

-Other tours take you to locations like Costa RicaPanamaNorway, and Alaska.
+The company added six new international trip itineraries for 2025, including tours to Cuba, Belize, and Slovenia.
 Tour prices include van transportation during the trip, lodging, meals and nonalcoholic beverages, activities and permits/passes, guides, and gratuities.
 Canyon Calling’s FAQs page answers questions about everything from required fitness levels to packing tips.

-Quick Facts about Tours with Canyon Calling Adventures for Women
+Quick facts about tours with Canyon Calling Adventures for Women

 • Price range: Moderate to upscale (from about $1,695 to $6,495 per person).